wlawt/clipit/README.md

 execution of the functions (recording Audio and Video), which doesn't meet my UX requirements.
 I found that I had to press F8 twice inorder to end the Audio recording.
 However, as [this comment](https://stackoverflow.com/a/54509012/13283328) suggested, the Ray library is able to run both the Audio and Video recording functions at the same time.

+## Contribution

+I'm always open to improving the quality of this project.
+If there's a feature request, performance improvement, or bug fixes that you found, feel free to submit a PR!